ianfmiller/flax.rust/README.md

 #### predicting probability of death from disease status and size metrics
 #### conclusions:
 N stems decreases odds of death; no significant effect of disease status

+### categorical outcome analysis
+#### ordinal logistic regression to predict status (H,D,X) from disease/size metrics
+#### conclusions: more diseased, small size correlated with D, then X, but effects are just barely statistically insignificant